- Parents Home

 - Don't use food as a way of showing love.
 When you want to show love, give kids a hug, some of your time, or praise.

 Most kids will enjoy deciding what to make for dinner.
 Talk to them about making choices and planning a balanced meal.
 Some might even want to help shop for ingredients and prepare the meal.
 At the store, teach kids to check out food labels to begin understanding what to look for.

 In the kitchen, select age-appropriate tasks so kids can play a part without getting injured or feeling overwhelmed.
-And at the end of the meal, don't forget to praise the chef.

 There's another important reason why kids should be involved: It can help prepare them to make good decisions on their own about the foods they want to eat.
 That's not to say they'll suddenly want a salad instead of french fries, but the mealtime habits you help create now can lead to a lifetime of healthier choices.

 - Kids and Food: 10 Tips for Parents

 - Healthy Food Shopping